Ruby on Rails - Installation

 - A Database System

-Let's look at the installation instructions for Rails on Windows, Mac OS X, and Linux.
+Let's look at the installation instructions for Rails on Windows and Linux.

 Rails Installation on Windows

-Follow the below given steps for installing Ruby on Rails.
+Follow the steps given below for installing Ruby on Rails.

-First, let's check to see if you already have Ruby installed.
-Bring up a command prompt and type ruby -v.
+First, check if you already have Ruby installed.
+Open the command prompt and type ruby -v.
 If Ruby responds, and if it shows a version number at or above 2.2.2, then type gem --version.
 If you don't get an error, skip Install Ruby step.
 Otherwise, we'll install a fresh Ruby.

 If Ruby is not installed, then download an installation package from rubyinstaller.org.
 Follow the download link, and run the resulting installer.
-This is an exe like rubyinstaller-2.2.2.x.exe and will be installed in a single click.
-You may as well install everything .
+This is an exe file rubyinstaller-2.2.2.x.exe and will be installed in a single click.
 It's a very small package, and you'll get RubyGems as well along with this package.
 Please check the Release Notes for more detail.

-install Rails: With Rubygems loaded, you can install all of Rails and its dependencies using the following command through command line −
+Install Rails − With Rubygems loaded, you can install all of Rails and its dependencies using the following command through the command line −